 2008 Rank: Medium

-Bid Cost Recovery for Units with Run Times that exceed 24 hours (F)
+Bid Cost Recovery (BCR) for Units Running over Multiple Operating Days (F)

-The issue was raised by SCE that section 11.8.2.1.1 of the tariff is problematic because it does not fully consider units which have run-times that exceed 24 hours.
-SCE requested that the tariff be modified to divide the start-up costs by the total run-time of the unit even if the run-time exceeds 24 hours.
-Absent this modification uplift charges to market participants could be artificially inflated.
+Currently, eligibility for BCR is determined for each operating day.
+Within each operating day, the revenue received for a unit net of start-up and minimum load costs is evaluated.
+If this net revenue value is negative, the unit is eligible for BCR for that operating day.
+This does not adequately consider instances in which a unit’s run time crosses over from one operating day into the next.
+Because the BCR calculation does not determine eligibility based on the entire run time of the unit, but rather evaluates each operating day individually, it is likely that eligibility for BCR is inflated.
+Market participants therefore bear higher uplift charges.
+This initiative aims to institute a change to the BCR calculation to reflect the true net revenue of units with run times that cross operating days.

 In FERC’s September 21 Order (paragraph 533) the ISO was directed to “develop and file with the Commission a plan for units facing these types of constraints for implementation no later than MRTU Release 2”.

 2008 Rank: Medium

 Status: In order to assess the magnitude of the issue, the ISO will use data from the first year of new market operation.
-Specifically, the ISO will analyze the frequency with which units operating over more than one operating day are eligible for BCR in one or both days but wouldn’t be eligible if their entire run time were considered thus netting the operating days against one another.Treatment of use-limited resources with limited number of hours or start ups (D)
+Specifically, the ISO will analyze the frequency with which units operating over more than one operating day are eligible for BCR in one or both days but wouldn’t be eligible if their entire run time were considered thus netting the operating days against one another.

+Extension of Bid Cost Recovery to Transactions Other than Internal Supply (N)

+Currently, the ISO settlements process provides BCR only for supply resources internal to the control area.
+This policy was based on the assumption that the need for BCR is driven primarily by operating constraints on supply resources and that for other resources; the market results would always be consistent with the cleared bids.
+In practice, this is generally the case.
+When market results require corrections or when uneconomic adjustments occur between the scheduling and pricing run, however, settlement prices can differ [deleted 'substantially'] from the value of the cleared bids.
+Establishing BCR for other resources will enable these resources to be "made whole" when prices are adjusted in a way that is not consistent with their accepted bids.
+Thus this initiative would provide other resources the same assurances of BCR as are made for internal generation.

+Treatment of Use-Limited Resources with Limited Number of Hours or Start Ups (D)

 Use-limited resources accommodated in the new market are those with Energy (MWh) limitations.
 This issue would explore how to incorporate software capability to accommodate other types of use limitation, including limitation on the number of hours of usage, or the number of start-ups a resource may be used for, during the scheduling horizon.
 Such an evaluation would also consider whether alternatives exist for this type of functionality, since the combination of start-up time, minimum run time, and minimum down time will inherently limit the number of start-ups for a resource during a day, and the incurrence of start-up costs can cause the market optimization to minimize the number of start-ups per day.